What is Ian Wright doing now?

 A regular on the radio since 2008, Wright has previously worked on talkSport and is currently a co-host on Absolute Radio’s Rock N Roll Football and BBC Radio 5’s popular 606 football phone-in programme.

-He also appears each week as a studio guest on Sky Television’s Debate show.
+He also makes regular appearances as a studio guest on Sky Television’s Debate show.

 Back to Arsenal

 Ian Wright was a guest on Sky Sports programme The Fantasy Football Club in August 2013 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.